-- Step 1 Choose Operations > Troubleshoot > Diagnostic Tools > General Tools > TCP Dump. - Step 2 From the Format drop-down list, choose an option.
-Human Readable is the default. - Step 3 Click Download, corresponding to the desired location, and then click Save. - Step 4 (Optional) To get rid of the previous dump file without saving it, click Delete.
+- Step 1 Click Download, corresponding to the desired location, and then click Save. - Step 2 (Optional) To get rid of the previous dump file without saving it, click Delete.

 TCP Dump Settings

 The following table describes the fields on the tcpdump utility page, which you use to monitor the contents of packets on a network interface and troubleshoot problems on the network as they appear.
 The navigation path for this page is: Troubleshoot.